wongsinwei/malaysian-car-plate-recognition-system/README.md

-If you wish to download the application, you can proceed to the master tree and download the zipped file, then extract the .001 file
+The application is in .001 file, download the whole folder and double click .001 to extract the application